Code-Institute-Submissions/wakey001-Endless-Rock-Paper-Scissors_FebResub/README.md

 #### Icons
  Icons for my website are from [FONT AWESOME LIBRARY](https://fontawesome.com/).The icons I have chosen are in fitting with the game type as they provide a little fun whilst giving a visual cue whilst also making the site feel modern and for a young audience.
 #### Colors

-***

-### Features

-#### Existing Features

-##### Main Images

-The images I have used were borrowed from google images and cropped and flipped in paint to create negatives of each other.
-I chose these hand guestures over the actutual physical images as imo its makes the game more fun and silly which is what it is really , a simple game that can be played with hands too.

-##### Game Area
-For the game area I have decided to have apposing images as I feel this gives the game an arcade like vs feel .
- One side for the computer and one for user/player and above this corresponding area is a scoreboard which goes up accordingly depending who wins.

-##### Footer
-For the footer i have decided to show a brief description of the rules .
-This is a black border-box with a width of 100% and text aligned centraly and in white to stand out .

-##### Features To Be Implemented
- In the future I wish to add lizard and spock to the game as well as updating the styling to perhaps more of a simple styling as apposed to the arcade like layout of this one.

 #### Bugs